nlokeshiisc/lokeshn/content/home/updates.md

 - :memo: Serving in the PC of CODS-COMAD 2021 Research track
 - :memo: Serving in the PC of AIMLSystems 2021 Industry track
 - :school: Started PhD with IIT Bombay
-- :sound: Delivered a guest lecture  on "data quality for Machine Learning" at JDBI, Kolkatta
+- :loud_sound: Delivered a guest lecture  on "data quality for Machine Learning" at JDBI, Kolkatta
-- :sound: Delivered a guest lecture on "outsmarting outliers in social networks" at CEG on social networks
+- :loud_sound: Delivered a guest lecture on "outsmarting outliers in social networks" at CEG on social networks
 - :page_with_curl: One short paper accepted at ICDE 2021
 - :page_with_curl: One research track paper accepted at AAAI 2021
 - :school: Graduated with Masters from IISc and joining IBM Research